UnitedPlanet/intrexx-cloud-playbooks/cloud-provider/installer/docs/README.md

 After all steps have been executed successfully, you can exit the provisioning VM and go back to your local script folder.

+If you want to import an existing portal, you can do so by uploading your portal export to the provisioning VM and then editing the `files/portal_config.j2` file to point the template path property to your portal export folder.

-## Creating the auto scaling group
+## Enabling auto scaling

 To create the auto scale set and load balancer, you can execute `bash createScaleSet.sh` on your local command line.

-*ATTENTION:* When using Windows Server as OS for your cluster instances on Azure, you have to generalize the IxAppServer VM before calling this script.
+*Important note:* When using Windows Server as OS for your cluster instances on Azure, you have to generalize the IxAppServer VM before calling this script.
 You can do that by connecting to the IxAppServer instance with RDP (get the public IP from the Azure portal) and follow the guide here:(https://docs.microsoft.com/de-de/azure/virtual-machines/windows/capture-image-resource).
 Before starting the generalization, check that the local Windows firewall is disabled for all profiles.
 Otherwise the load balancer cannot reach the portal server instances and you have to create a new IxAppServer instance and image.

 ### Execution steps